spsanderson/healthyR.ts/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to generate random walk data.

 ``` r
 library(healthyR.ts)